PhD student, Harvard Program in Neuroscience

 -

-Sleep and creativity: My undergraduate research at MIT sought to understand how sleep and dreams affect waking cognition, with a focus on guiding dreams during sleep onset (NREM1) to enhance post-sleep creativity.
+Sleep, dreams, and creativity: My undergraduate research at MIT with Prof. Bob Stickgold and Prof. Pattie Maes sought to understand how sleep and dreams affect waking cognition.
+We developed protocols for guiding dreams during sleep onset (NREM1) to study their impact on post-sleep creativity.

 -